antonin-lfv/QuantumChain/README.md

 # QuantumChain
-A simple blockchain implementation in Python.
+A POS blockchain implementation in Python.

 # Installation